Reducing Downtime with Remote Monitoring and Control

 Building a Scalable Foundation

-• Modular architecture: Add capabilities as needed
+• Modular architecture: Add sensors, analytics, and control capabilities incrementally as needs grow

-• Cloud-based platforms: Scale without infrastructure limitations
+• Cloud-based platforms: Scale data storage, analytics, and user access without infrastructure constraints

 Taking Action: Your Next Steps